Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 * Create a new contract that inherits the previous version instead of adjusting the same type
 * Release a new version of the contract's assembly

-For the senders and publishers:
+For senders and publishers:

 * Update senders and publishers to target the new contracts assembly
 * Update senders and publishers use the new message contract

 This may be done gradually, deploying endpoint by endpoint as suited.

-For the receivers:
+For receivers and subscribers:

 * Update receivers to target the new contracts assembly
 * Add an additonal handler that can handle new message contract